top of page

 "The Arrivals wash up on the shore.
 They make contact with another civilization they call “the Hosts.”
 And from there, the story splinters, following diverging perspectives.
 Starting as a procession through the LA State Historic Park, Sweet Land becomes an opera that erases itself."

-'Mehahn' is a transdisciplinary work exploring the temporality and ephemerality of memories of loved ones.
+'Mehahn' is a transdisciplinary work by Chris Ryan Williams exploring the temporality and ephemerality of memories of loved ones.
 Drawing inspiration from Gertrude Stein's 'landscape theatre' and the collaborations between avant-garde trumpeter Bill Dixon and contemporary choreographer Judith Dunn.

 Screenshot 2018-12-07 11.05.54.png